Radoslav Glavaš (junior): Independent State of Croatia

-Persection of Serbs
+Persecution of Serbs

 As an official of the Ministry of Justice and Religion, Glavaš was charged with setting up the procedures and regulations within the programme of the mass conversion of the Eastern Orthodox Serb population to Catholicism.
-The programme was initiated without any consultation with the Church.
+The programme was initiated without consultation with the Church.
 The head of the programme was another Franciscan Dionizije Juričev.
 The auxiliary bishop of Zagreb Josip Lach immediately condemned the move.
 However, the government ignored the bishop's condemnation, announced the introduction of the new regulations in July 1941 and started recruiting individual priests to carry out the conversions.
-The Church opposed the forced conversions and insisted that only it can proscribe the conditions for conversion and that the issue is out of the scope of the government.
+The Church opposed the forced conversions and insisted that only it can prescribe the conditions for conversion and that the issue is out of the scope of the government.
 The NDH government intended to organise mass conversions, while the Church held that thorough religious education is necessary before any conversion.

-Glavaš's procedure and regulation of the conversion had an aim to eradicate Serb identity from the NDH.
-He prohibited the educated and the middle-class to be converted in order for them to be killed, deported, or otherwise removed.
-In the summer and autumn of 1941, individual priests were sent out to rural areas to conduct the conversions, and Serbs agreed to convert fearing for their lives.
+Glavaš's procedure and regulation of the conversion aimed to eradicate Serb identity from the NDH.
+He prohibited the educated and the middle class from being converted so that they would not be killed, deported, or otherwise removed.
+In the summer and autumn of 1941, individual priests were sent out to rural areas to conduct the conversions, and Serbs agreed to convert, fearing for their lives.
 However, the Ustaše continued to persecute them even after the conversion.
-After realising that the conversions won't save them, the programme to convert the Serbs became obscure.
-By 1942, only about two hundred thousand Serbs converted, and the programme was soon abandoned.
+The programme to convert the Serbs became obscure after realising that the conversions wouldn't save them.
+By 1942, only about two hundred thousand Serbs had converted, and the programme was soon abandoned.
 The intimidating attitude of some priests, especially those in Herzegovina, together with the arbitrariness of conversions, led to the fact that they shook the legitimacy of the entire programme.

 Glavaš also managed to get the money earned from the assets of the Serbian Eastern Orthodox churches to the Franciscan friaries.

 Čule affair

-Glavaš was involved in an affair of the episcopal appointment in Herzegovina, when a secular priest Petar Čule was named the new bishop of Mostar-Duvno and the apostolic administrator of Trebinje-Mrkan.
-The episcopal seat was previously held by the Franciscans, who felt that the seat should belong to one of their own.
+Glavaš was involved in an affair of the episcopal appointment in Herzegovina when a secular priest Petar Čule was named the new bishop of Mostar-Duvno and the apostolic administrator of Trebinje-Mrkan.
+The Franciscans previously held the episcopal seat, who felt that the seat should belong to one of their own.
 They gained a promise from the Ustaše government via Glavaš that the new bishop would be a Herzegovinian Franciscan.

-The Ustaše government complained that Čule's and the appointment of the Greek Catholic bishop Janko Šimrak, occurred without consultation with them.
-On 3 June 1942, the Ministry of Justice and Religion sent a protest note to all parish priests in Herzegovina in which they demonstrated opposition to his appointment, noting that since Čule was appointed "without knowledge and hearing, even without knowledge of the Croatian State Government, the Croatian State Government cannot recognise such an appointment, and will take its stance accordingly in order to protect the state sovereignty pro foro civili".
+The Ustaše government complained that Čule's appointment and the appointment of the Greek Catholic bishop Janko Šimrak occurred without consultation with them.
+On 3 June 1942, the Ministry of Justice and Religion sent a protest note to all parish priests in Herzegovina in which they demonstrated opposition to his appointment, noting that since Čule was appointed "without knowledge and hearing, even without knowledge of the Croatian State Government, the Croatian State Government cannot recognise such an appointment, and will take its stance accordingly to protect the state sovereignty pro foro civili".
 Glavaš participated in the making of the protest note.